 The Market Line at Essex Crossing: Developers Envision the World’s Next Great Public Market

-In the past few months, there has been a burst of publicity each time the developers of Essex Crossing have announced a major new commercial tenant.
+There is a burst of publicity each time the developers of Essex Crossing announce a major new commercial tenant.
 A 14-screen theater from Regal Cinemas, a 17,000 sq. ft. bowling alley/entertainment venue called Splitsville Lanes and a low-cost Planet Fitness gym will all play major roles in shaping the large mixed-use project.
 But there’s another feature of Essex Crossing that has barely been discussed.
-It’s the Market Line, a 700 foot-long public market that’s envisioned as the centerpiece of the entire 6 acre development.
+It’s the Market Line, a 700 foot-long public market envisioned as the centerpiece of the entire 6 acre development.

 As the pace of construction picks up on the sites in the former Seward Park Urban Renewal Area, it seems like a good time to take a closer look at plans for the large shopping promenade.
 Recently, we were briefed on the Market Line vision by Rohan Mehra and Andrew Katz of the Prusik Group.
 They’re spearheading commercial leasing for Delancey Street Associates, which is led by Taconic Investment Partners, L+M Development Partners and BFC Partners.

 Developers bidding on the Seward Park project in 2013 were required to build a new Essex Street Market.
 It was to be moved from the north to the south side of Delancey Street and expanded.
 The historic market would be doubled in size to 30,000 sq. ft.
 As the team started brainstorming their ultimately winning proposal, Mehra explained, they asked a question: “What if we did something bigger?”